ingo/ingo.github.io/_recipes/butter_garlic_cream_sauce.md

 title: Butter & Garlic Cream Sauce
 ---

 It's the ultimate topper for pasta, seafood, chicken or steak.
 The combination of melted butter and cream creates an incredibly rich and flavorful sauce with very minimal effort.
-Simply cook some garlic in butter, splash in cream and reduce until thickened.
-This simple yet luxurious sauce pairs perfectly with pasta, seafood, poultry or steak.
-A great sauce for everything.

 ### Ingredients